-New Zealand’s Biggest cities.
+New Zealand’s Biggest Cities

+Are you after your new favourite New Zealand city?
 As well as having some of the most stunning and varied landscapes you’ll ever set your eyes on, New Zealand has some pretty cool cities too.
 Coastal cities, cities dotted with volcanoes, cities with a geothermal park as its city park… Knowing the biggest cities in New Zealand is not only a good way to understand the geography of New Zealand, but it sure helps when visiting or looking to settle down for a while on a working holiday.

 When looking for accommodation in Auckland, whether its short-term or long-term, take a look at our Accommodation Guide to Auckland City Central and Accommodation Guide to Auckland.
-You’ll also find more information on the city centre and suburbs in these guides: Auckland Central Guide for BackpackersandAuckland Suburbs Guide for Backpackers.
+You’ll also find more information on the city centre and suburbs in these guides: Auckland Central – Guide for Backpackers and Auckland – Suburbs Guide for Backpackers.

-2. Wellington (490,000 people)
+2. Wellington (490,000 People)

-3. Christchurch (360,000 people)
+3. Christchurch (360,000 People)

-4. Hamilton (230,000 people)
+4. Hamilton (230,000 People)

 When looking for accommodation in Hamilton, whether its short-term or long-term, take a look at our Accommodation Guide to Hamilton.

-Location: For more information on things to do, start with10 Free or Cheap Things to do in Hamilton.
+Location: For more information on things to do, start with 10 Free or Cheap Things to Do in Hamilton.

-5. Tauranga (135,000 people)
+5. Tauranga (135,000 People)

+Entry number 5 on our list of major cities in New Zealand is Tauranga.
 The coastal city of Tauranga is close to many fruit picking work opportunities, as well as the popular beaches at Mt Maunganui and Papamoa.
 Enjoy road trips to glowworm dells and waterfalls in the Kaimai-Mamaku Forest Park.

-When looking for accommodation in Tauranga, whether its short-term or long-term, take a look at ourAccommodation Guide to Tauranga.
+When looking for accommodation in Tauranga, whether its short-term or long-term, take a look at our Accommodation Guide to Tauranga.

-6. Napier / Hastings (130,000 people)
+6. Napier and Hastings (130,000 People)